andrew-levy/react-native-stacks/README.md

 ### `<VStack />`

-A vertical stack
+A vertical stack.

 #### Props:

 #### `spacing`

-The amount of space between each item in the stack
+The amount of space between each item in the stack.

 > required: no
 >